SplashDance/RepData_PeerAssessment1/PA1_template.md

 max.steps <- max(daily.tot$totals)
 min.steps <- min(daily.tot$totals)
 ```
-As we can see from the histogram, the distribution of total steps per day appears to be fairly symmetric, supported by the fact that the **mean** number of steps per day (10766.2) and the median (10765 steps) are very close to each other (the difference is only about 1.2 days).
-[An interesting side note is that the two most active days occurred on 11/22 and 11/23--the day of and the day after **Thanksgiving**]
+As we can see from the histogram, the distribution of total steps per day appears to be fairly symmetric, supported by the fact that the **mean** number of steps per day (10766.2) and the **median** (10765 steps) are very close to each other (the difference is only about 1.2 days).

+An interesting side note is that the two most active days occurred on 11/22 and 11/23--the day of and the day after **Thanksgiving**.

 ## What is the average daily activity pattern?